deengames/deengames.github.io/README.md

 - Create an image in `data/images/<game name>.png`.
 This image should be 450x278.
 (It's scaled down when not featured.)
 - run `rake`.
 - Verify results locally.
 If it works, push.

+# Repository Organization

+GitHub Pages sites demand that the actual content is in the `master` branch.
+As such, source code is in the `source` branch.